 - Epi-LASIK: Recommended for people who are not candidates for conventional LASIK.

-- SMILE (Small Incision Lenticular Extraction): Using a laser, a small lens is created with tissue inside the cornea, to be removed later through a small incision.
+- SMILE (Small Incision Lenticular Extraction): Using a laser, a small lens is created with tissue inside the cornea, which will be removed later through a small incision.

-There are other types of refractive surgeries that consist of the use of implantable contact lenses.
+Other types of refractive surgeries consist of the use of implantable contact lenses.

 Potential risks of refractive surgery:

 At ABC Medical Center’s Internal Medicine Department, we offer health care services with the highest quality and safety, from the prevention, diagnosis, timely treatment, and monitoring of infectious, respiratory, endocrinological, dermatological, rheumatic, nephrological, gastrointestinal, and hematological pathologies of both chronic-degenerative diseases and acute conditions, through a comprehensive and multidisciplinary model.